laraalkan/dsa210_project/README.md

 # dsa210_project

-## Personal data analysis of Pinterest usage based on time and reflection of interests
+## Personal Data Analysis of Pinterest Usage Based on Time and Reflection of Interests

 ## Project Description
 This project explores my Pinterest usage data to uncover patterns in pinning behavior, the most active times of day and the types of boards I interact with the most based on different times and changes in personal interests.
 I used techniques like exploratory data analysis(EDA) and visualization to identify how my engagement evolves over time and across different categories.